 So how will all this convenience redefine the heirlooms of the future?
 I have the sneaking suspicion that 100 years from now, my great-great-grandchildren won’t be clamoring through my attic saying, “Oh look!
 It’s one of those vintage Air Poppers.
 I think I’ll make a lamp out of it!”
 The truth is, the word convenience has become interchangeable with the word shortsighted.
 I hope we all remember that when we’re looking for convenient solutions to stop global warming.

 Story by Lizz Winstead.
 This article originally appeared in Plenty in February 2008.
-This story was added to MNN.com in June 2009.
+This story was added to MNN.com.